ahreenah/cuda_html_live_preview/readme/readme.txt

 Plugin for CudaText.
-Allows to use live preview of HTML files in the browser, during editing, without need to reload browser page.
+Allows to use live preview of HTML and Markdown files in the browser, during editing, without need to reload browser page.
-Requires Python 3 and Flask framework.
+Requires Python 3, Flask framework and Markdown2 library.
 Tested on Windows 10 and Linux (Ubuntu 19).

 How to use